Practical information for visitors

 - The local bus number 615 between Helsinki Airport and Helsinki Central Railway Station.
 The bus leaves from right outside the arrival terminals.

-A regional ticket (5 €) is required for journeys from Helsinki to the airport and vice versa.
-Purchase your ticket from a the ticket machine, outlet or by mobile phone before the journey.
+Zone ticket ABC (4.60 €) is required for journeys from the center of Helsinki to the airport and vice versa.
+Purchase your ticket from a the ticket machine, outlet or with a HSL mobile phone app before the journey.
 There are no longer ticket sales in the trains.

-Journey Planner will find you the best the public transportation connections in Helsinki region.
+Journey Planner will find you the best public transportation connections in Helsinki region.

 There are also Finnair shuttle buses between Helsinki Airport and Helsinki Central Railway Station.
 The Finnair shuttle bus is slightly more expensive than the local bus.